Brothers involved in police throat-grab incident looking at charges

-KALAMAZOO, Mich. — Charges are pending for the brothers involved in an alleged throat-grab incident with a Kalamazoo Department of Public Safety sergeant that was recorded onto a witnesses cell phone.
-According to the Churchwell family, the sergeant in-question grabbed their son 20-year-old Diante by the throat on July 10 when he learned of his younger brother’s arrest happening near their home.
+KALAMAZOO, Mich. — Charges are pending for the brothers involved in an alleged throat-grab incident with a Kalamazoo Department of Public Safety sergeant that was recorded on a witness' cell phone.
+According to the Churchwell family, the sergeant in-question grabbed their 20-year-old son by the throat on July 10 when he learned of his younger brother’s arrest happening near their home.

 “Charges against Mr. Churchwell, Diante Churchwell, were authorized by my office the day after the incident happened,” said Kalamazoo County Prosecutor Jeff Getting.
 “This happened on July 10th and charges of attempted resisting and obstructing were authorized on July 11.”